Claude-François Renart d'Amblimont

-Claude-Marguerite Renart de Fuchsamberg d'Amblimont (Rochefort, 1736 — Conde de Regla, Battle of Cape St Vincent, 14 February 1797) was a French Navy officer.
-He served in the War of American Independence.
+Claude-Marguerite Renart de Fuchsamberg d'Amblimont (1736 — 14 February 1797) was a French naval officer who served in the French Navy and Spanish Navy and saw action in the American Revolutionary War and the French Revolutionary Wars.
+He was killed in action at the Battle of Cape St. Vincent in 1797 while commanding the Spanish ship of the line Conde de Regla.

 Biography

 Amblimont was born to the family of Chef d'Escadre Claude-Thomas Renart d'Amblimont, and was the grandchild on Thomas-Claude Renart de Fuchsamberg Amblimont.
 He joined the Navy as a Garde-Marine in on 20 December 1751.

 He was promoted to Ensign in 1754, and to Lieutenant in 1760.

 In 1770, he was made a Knight in the Order of Saint Louis.

 On 18 February 1772, he was promoted to Captain.
 In 1776, he was in command of the frigate Diligente, taking part in the exercises of the Escadre d'évolution.

 He captained the 64-gun Vengeur in October 1778 when she and the frigate Belle Poule captured the privateer St Peters.

-In 1757, he took fought to repel the Louisbourg Expedition.
+In 1757, he fought to repel the Louisbourg Expedition.

 He invented a new type of Capstan.